-The federal government has classified cannabis as a Schedule 1 federally controlled substance, saying that cannabis, alongside other substances such as ecstasy and heroin, has “no currently accepted medical use and a high potential for abuse.”
+The federal government has classified cannabis as a Schedule 1 federally controlled substance even from vapes, saying that cannabis, alongside other substances such as ecstasy and heroin, has “no currently accepted medical use and a high potential for abuse.”
 As such, because CBD and THC are both derived from the cannabis plant, to provide either substance to medical patients or cannabis consumers would still be running afoul of federal law.

 The Schedule 1 status of cannabis has thus placed severe limitations on the amount of research that can be conducted into the medical efficacy of cannabis.
 Though some limited studies have taken place -- and the political climate leaves room for optimism on the issue -- extensive knowledge of the precise medical benefits of THC and CBD remains a hope for the distant future.